MrMcLaine/VotingSystem/README.md

  * Admin section is accessible by `/rest/admin/` path and user section under `/rest/profile/` path.
  * The base entities:
     - restaurants;
-    - meals;
+    - menuItems;
     - users;
     - votes
  * Admins have the following functions:
     - viewing, adding, updating, enabling/disabling and deleting users.
     - viewing, adding, updating, deleting restaurants.
-    - viewing, adding, updating, deleting meals.
+    - viewing, adding, updating, deleting menuItems.
     - viewing votes of any user.
  * Users (and admins have some users) have the following abilities:
-    - viewing restaurants and their meals.
+    - viewing restaurants and their menuItems.
     - voting for a restaurant.
     - viewing own actual vote.
     - changing own actual vote before 11 p.m.